 They welcome the chance to die for Allah.
 Like Gen. Pershing, we must show them that they won't get to Muslim heaven (which they believe has an endless supply of virgins) but instead will die with the hated pigs of the devil.

 Analysis: In June 2003 I consulted Dr. Frank E. Vandiver, professor of history at Texas A&M University and author of Black Jack: The Life and Times of John J. Pershing, and asked if there's any truth to the above.
 He replied via email that in his opinion the story is apocryphal.

 "I never found any indication that it was true in extensive research on his Moro experiences," Vandiver wrote.
 "This kind of thing would have run completely against his character."

 Similarly, I've been unable to find any evidence corroborating the general claim that Muslims believe that "eating or touching a pig, its meat, its blood, etc., is to be instantly barred from paradise and doomed to hell."
 It is true that Islamic dietary restrictions, like those of Judaism, forbid the eating or handling of pork because pigs are considered unclean.
 But according to Raeed Tayeh of the American Muslim Association in North America, the notion that a Muslim would be denied entrance to heaven for touching a pig is "ridiculous."
 A statement from the Anti-Defamation League characterizes the claim as an "offensive caricature of Muslim beliefs."

 Lastly, it is erroneously claimed that John J. Pershing was born near Laclede, Mississippi.
-He was born near Laclede, Missouri.
+He was actually born near Laclede, Missouri.

 Sources and further reading: